ancolli/secondaryCurrentDistributionFoam/README.md

 # v1.0.0
 # secondaryCurrentDistributionFoam
-It is described how to simulate secondary current distribution in electrochemical reactors with a multiregion approach (solve solid and fluid phase) with the help of OpenFOAM, the developed solver multiregionPotentialFoam and the BC regionCoupleSolidFluid.
+It is described how to simulate primary (when kinetic parameters of very fast electrochemical reactions are used) and secondary current distribution in electrochemical reactors with a multiregion approach (solve solid and fluid phase) with the help of OpenFOAM, the developed solver multiregionPotentialFoam and the BC regionCoupleSolidFluid.
 It shows how to pre-process, run and post-process a basic case involving in a 2D domain.
 The proposed strategy allows to have as an input i-th electrochemical reactions per electrode, including bipolar electrodes in which at least two reactions take place (reduction and oxidation).

 # Disclaimer